arkency/posts/posts/2014-08-09-can-rubymotion-and-facebook-sdk-play-well-together.md

     pod setup           # to setup pods repository rake pod:install    # to fetch FB SDK

-That installed Facebook SDK for iOS into our RubyMotion project.
+That installs Facebook SDK for iOS in our RubyMotion project.
 We can now build all logic as we want.

 ## Prerequisites

 Let's build some kind of login feature.
 The use case may be as follows:

-1. When user opens our app, there's login screen with Facebook button
+1. When user opens our app, there's a login screen with Facebook button
-2. After user clicks on login button, safari opens webpage asking user to authorize our application
+2. After user clicks on it, safari opens webpage asking user to authorize our application
 3. As soon as user confirms permission, web page redirects us back to our application
 4. Now the main screen with user basic data is displayed.

-In case to use FB application, we should create it on [Facebook developers portal](https://developers.facebook.com/apps/) first.
-However, if you don't want to follow [simple tutorial](https://developers.facebook.com/docs/ios/getting-started#appid) how to do that, use sample FB app ID provided by Facebook itself `211631258997995`.
+In order to use FB application, we should create it on [Facebook developers portal](https://developers.facebook.com/apps/) first.
+However, if you don't want to follow [simple tutorial](https://developers.facebook.com/docs/ios/getting-started#appid) how to do that, you still can use sample FB app ID provided by Facebook itself `211631258997995`.

 To be able to be redirected back to our application from Safari, we should register appropriate `URL Scheme` for `URL types` in `Info.plist`, which [stores meta information](https://developer.apple.com/library/iOs/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html) in each iOS app.